Monica Rappaccini: Fictional character biography

 Monica Rappaccini went to New Mexico's Desert State University to study and shared a brief relationship with physics student Bruce Banner while enrolled as a biochemistry student at the University of Padua.
 She used their relationship to exploit Banner's radiation expertise for her own research.
 Upon attaining her doctorate, Rappaccini quickly became a world-renowned innovator of antitoxins and antidotes for various environmental poisons and nearly won a Nobel Prize.

-Recognizing the many environmental and political failings of Western civilization, Rappaccini decided that it was too corrupt to exist.
-She joined a series of terrorist organizations, such as the pan-European leftist group the Black Orchestra, and then Advanced Idea Mechanics (A.I.M.), where she had a brief relationship with fellow agent George Tarleton.
-Making poisons instead of curing them, Rappaccini's expertise with toxins allowed her to rise quickly through A.I.M.'s ranks.
-She implanted her own daughter and several other newborn children of A.I.M. members with memetic antibodies.
+Recognizing the many environmental and political failings of Western civilization, Rappaccini decides that it is too corrupt to exist.
+She joins a series of terrorist organizations, such as the pan-European leftist group the Black Orchestra, and then Advanced Idea Mechanics (A.I.M.), where she had a brief relationship with fellow agent George Tarleton.
+Making poisons instead of curing them, Rappaccini's expertise with toxins allows her to rise quickly through A.I.M.'s ranks.
+She implanted her daughter and several other newborn children of A.I.M. members with memetic antibodies.
 She released them into the world as A.I.M.
 Waker agents with no knowledge of their heritage.
 They programmed to travel instinctively to the nearest A.I.M. biohaven when their antibodies activated at age 16.
 Her daughter was raised in Vermont by undercover A.I.M. agents as Carmilla Black.

 Monica Rappaccini went underground for nearly two decades and studied potential power sources such as the sentient Uni-Power.
-She orchestrated attacks on capitalism, such as the dioxin-based gas attack on Hong Kong.
+She orchestrates attacks on capitalism, such as the dioxin-based gas attack on Hong Kong.
 When the A.I.M.
-Scientist Supreme was slain by renegade A.I.M. creation MODOK, Rappaccini became head of a splinter faction of A.I.M. that remained independent from MODOK's control.
-Following his numerous defeats, Rappaccini's splinter group absorbed more cells into a sizable rival faction.
-She was made Scientist Supreme of this "true" version of A.I.M.
-She rarely did field work as A.I.M.'s leader, preferring to act through agents and proxies.
+Scientist Supreme is killed by MODOK, Rappaccini becomes the head of a splinter faction of A.I.M. independent from MODOK's control.
+Following his numerous defeats, Rappaccini's splinter group absorbs more cells into a sizable rival faction.
+She is made Scientist Supreme of this "true" version of A.I.M.
+She rarely does field work as A.I.M.'s leader, preferring to act through agents and proxies.

-Rappaccini leads A.I.M. in attacking the United States Army Medical Research Institute for Infectious Diseases, but is thwarted by Carmilla Black, who had since joined forces with S.H.I.E.L.D. and became the costumed superheroine Scorpion.
-Monica Rappaccini eluded capture and soon attempted to harness the malfunctioning Uni-Power, but her plans were thwarted by Scorpion and several superheroes who bonded with the Uni-Power.
+Rappaccini leads A.I.M. in attacking the United States Army Medical Research Institute for Infectious Diseases, but is thwarted by Carmilla Black who had since joined forces with S.H.I.E.L.D. as the costumed superheroine Scorpion.
+Rappaccini eludes capture and attempts to harness the malfunctioning Uni-Power, but her plans are thwarted by Scorpion and several superheroes who bonded with the Uni-Power.